alejandroerickson/alejandroerickson.github.io/about.md

 software that empowers large-scale organizations with **Decision Analytics for Asset Investment Planning and Management**.

 Copperleaf provides solutions that are critical to the effective and safe operation of large infrastructure and utility companies.
 For example: How can an organization prioritize millions of small to large maintenance expenditures over a 50-year period?
 How should an organization quantify and mitigate risk?
-I develop innovative solutions to such problems with team of developers, designers, and product managers, and then transform those solutions into software products.
+I develop innovative solutions to such problems with a team of developers, designers, and product managers, and then transform those solutions into software products.

 I also make stuff, occasionally.